ZhenyingZhu/StudyNotes/ASP.md

 - Scoped: a little expensive to create, but keep around in a connection (most common scope is a length of a request from a client).
 - Singleton: kept the lifetime of the server being up.

+Dependency injection:

+- in the controller, add a field store the service instance.
-Dependency injection: in the ctor add the dependency of an interface.
-In Startup add the real service implementation.
+- in the controller ctor, add the dependency of an interface.
+- In Startup add the real service implementation.
+The controller can be created by the factory pattern with the dependency.

 After email is sent, call `ModelState.Clear();` to clear the form.

 There should be a ASP.NET Core Web Server output in Visual Stuio **??
 I cannot find it**

+# HERE

 ### Adding Bootstrap